Hans Tropper

 Hans Tropper (1905–1978) was an Austrian Professor of Electrical Engineering with research interest in breakdown strength of liquid insulation.
 The ‘Hans Tropper Memorial Lecture’ is held in his honour to open each IEEE International Conference on Dielectric Liquids.
 He also briefly worked for Elin Aktiengesellschaft fur Elektrische Industrie.

 Early life

 Hans Tropper was born in 1905, in Vienna, Austria.
 He was an only child born to parents Johann and Josefa.
 As well as having no siblings, he also had no aunts or uncles.
 Tropper was brought up by his mother for most of his teenage years after his father was killed during WWI while serving as an officer in the Austrian Army.

 Personal life

-Tropper married Mary, also a doctor (in mathematics), in 1947, becoming a British citizen in the same year.
-They had two daughters together.
+Tropper married A. Mary Barnett, also a doctor (in mathematics), in 1947, becoming a British citizen in the same year.
+They had two daughters together, including physicist Anne Tropper.

 Academic career

 Tropper received his PhD in 1939.
 In 1956, Hans Tropper was appointed as a senior lecturer at Queen Mary College London, reading electrical engineering.
 His personal research interest was in the dielectric breakdown strength of insulating liquids.
 In 1969 he was made professor of electrical engineering at the same college.
 During this time, he oversaw 56 doctorate theses and 7 masters’ dissertation students as either supervisor or advisor, including students at Queen Mary College London as well as many international candidates.
 Notable students include Brendan Scaife.

 Tropper was responsible for the running of the high voltage at Queen Mary College, the first at a UK University.